Frequently Asked Questions

 What are the different levels of chimney inspections?

 There are three levels: Level 1 is a basic visual inspection included with cleaning, checking accessible areas.
-Level 2 includes camera inspection of the flue interior and is required when selling a home, after an incident, or when changing fuel types.
+Level 2 is a more thorough inspection covering the flue interior plus accessible attics and crawl spaces, and is required when selling a home, after an incident, or when changing fuel types.
 Level 3 involves removing parts of the chimney to access concealed areas and is used when serious hazards are suspected.

 When do I need a Level 2 inspection?